LindadeHaan/Frontend-Data/README.md

   - [x] Switch languages
 - [x] Add transitions to the bars when users switch to other data
 - [ ] Put data in seperate `json` file
-- [ ] Add a legend
+- [x] Add a legend
 - [ ] Add transition to y axis
-- [ ] Make buttons of the languages for users to click
+- [x] Make buttons of the languages for users to click
 - [x] Style chart
 - [ ] Add years to chart to make more interaction possible
 - [ ] Get data from earlier years

+I did not have time for everything, and I can not do everything by myself.
+But this is what I wanted to achieve.

 ## Sketches ✏️
 <img width="600" src="/images/schetsstacked.jpg">